Feist leaves Arcade Fire tour following allegations against Win Butler, says "I can’t continue"

 Feist has left her tour with Arcade Fire, citing allegations of sexual misconduct levied by four people against frontman Win Butler.
 Read Leslie Feist’s full statement on leaving the tour below.

-Earlier this week, the Canadian band continued with their ‘WE’ tour – despite Butler facing allegations of sexual misconduct (all of which he has denied) – and began the UK leg in Dublin on August 30.
+Earlier this week, the Canadian band continued with their ‘WE’ tour – despite Butler facing allegations of sexual misconduct (all of which he has denied) – and began the UK and Ireland leg of their tour in Dublin on August 30.
 Feist opened for the show as planned, but committed to donating all proceeds earned from her merch sales to the local chapter of Women’s Aid.

 Now the singer has shared in a statement on Instagram that she will not be moving forward with the tour and “can’t continue”.